-The Palmarosa is a wild growing, herbaceous green and straw-colored grass, with long slender stems, terminal flowering tops and fragrant grassy leaves.
+Palmarosa is a grass whose botanical name is Cymbopogon Martini.
+It is a wild growing, herbaceous green and straw-colored grass, with long slender stems, terminal flowering tops and fragrant grassy leaves.
 It is harvested before the flowers appear and the highest yield is obtained when the grass is fully dried - about one week after it has been cut.
-Palmarosa Oil is good for all skin types because it is a cellular stimulator and supports all cell regulation.

-It is highly antiseptic, calming, uplifting, and anti-depressant.
+The health benefits of Palmarosa Oil can be attributed to its properties as an antiseptic, antiviral, anti-depressant, bactericidal, cytophylactic, digestive, febrifuge and hydrating substance.
 It can be a stimulant to the endocrine system and to lymphatic drainage.
-Some people love the odor, and find it quite sedating.
+Some people love the odour and find it quite sedating.
 It is preferable when it is fresh, because after one year it becomes quite strong.
 To use it then one must mix it with other sweet oils.
-Palmarosa acts as antiseptic, cell regenerator, stimulant, moisturizer and aphrodisiac.
+Palmarosa acts as cell regenerator, stimulant, moisturizer and aphrodisiac.
 It has very cooling and moisturizing characteristics.
-Palmarosa is used widely in Ayurvedic skin care.
-This oil mixes well with oils like Rose, Geranium, Frankincense, Jasmine, Myrrh, Lemon, Chamomile, Rosewood
+Soothing to the body and mind it also supports healthy skin.

 Uses of Palmarosa Oil